tthorntone/AdNauseam-Wiki/Privacy-stuff.md

 ##### Overriding exception filters

 However, in [µBlock 0.5.5.0](https://github.com/gorhill/uBlock/releases/tag/0.5.5.0) a new filter option `important` was introduced with the consequence that corresponding exception rules are ignored.
-Example:
+Example: Adding

 `||google-analytics.com^$important`

-blocks Google Analytics regardless of existing exception rules.
+to "Your filters" blocks Google Analytics regardless of existing exception rules.
 You can restrict this rule to specific domains like

 `||google-analytics.com^$important,domain=example1.com|example2.com`